graveyard/gearman-node/README.md

-# gearman-coffee
+# gearman-node

-**gearman-coffee** is an implementation of the Gearman protocol in CoffeeScript.
+**gearman-node** is an implementation of the Gearman protocol in CoffeeScript.
 It exposes a conventional Node library for creating Gearman workers and clients, and listening for events related to both.
 It aims to be a very a lightweight wrapper around the protocol itself.

 ## Installation

 ```
-npm install gearman-coffee
+npm install gearman-node
 ```

 ## Workers